runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aelfae.md

 Often have good relations with the Xhao'fae.

 ### Deep Fae
-A more primal offshoot of the Daal'fae, these 'fae live northeast of the Dragonspine mountains, and rarely come into contact with civilized races.
+A more primal offshoot of the Daal'fae, these 'fae live northeast of the Dragonspine mountains, and rarely come into contact with civilized peoples.
 They spend most of their time in full animal form and rarely take human form.
 For the most part they are indistinguishable from direbeasts.
 Deep Fae tribes are about 30% natural shapeshifters and 70% direbeasts.
 Tribes include Deer, Cougar, Bear, and Wolf.
 The Queen of Ravens makes her home in the territory of the Deep Fae.